wangxin/SONiC/doc/acl/Everflow-test-plan.md

 - Send packets that matches each Everflow ACL rule.
 - Verify that packet mirrored to appropriate port.
 - Analyze mirrored packet header.
+- In case of egress mirroring, verify that TTL of the mirrored packet is decremented comparing with the injected packet.
 - Verify that mirrored packet payload is equal to sent packet.
 - Verify that counters value of each Everflow ACL rule is correct.